Didier Reynders: Minister of Defence (2018–2019)

-European Commissioner for Justice, 2019–present
+European Commissioner for Justice (2019–2024)

 In the summer of 2019, Belgian Prime Minister Charles Michel put Reynders forward as the Belgian nominee for the incoming European Commission.
 President-elect Ursula von der Leyen nominated him for the Justice portfolio.
 Reynders' hearing at the European Parliament was held in September 2019 and his nomination was approved by a large majority.
 He took office on 1 December 2019.

 In 2020, Reynders announced plans to develop a legislative proposal by 2021 requiring businesses to carry out due diligence in relation to the potential human rights and environmental impacts of their operations and supply chains.

 A 2022 report stated that Reynders was one of at least five senior EU officials targeted by Israeli spyware in 2021.

+In September 2023, Reynders was temporarily assigned by von der Leyen the European Commission's competition portfolio following outgoing European Commissioner for Competition Margrethe Vestager’s announcement that she was officially a candidate for the presidency of the European Investment Bank.

+In January 2024, Reynders again became the Belgian government's candidate for the position as Secretary General of the Council of Europe, this time competing with Alain Berset and Indrek Saar.
+Berset won the vote by the Parliamentary Assembly of the Council of Europe on 25 June 2024 with 114 votes to 46 votes for Reynders and 85 for Saar.

+In September 2024, the Belgian Government appointed Hadja Lahbib to succeed Reynders as the Belgian Commissioner in the European Commission, formally ending Reynders's tenure in the Von der Leyen's Commission.